-These results demonstrate that black hole phase transition not only induces a discontinuous jump in the image size, but, under isothermal evolution, also allows one to distinguish two distinct temperature regimes, $\tilde T_{0}\le \tilde T_{0,\rm c}$ and $\tilde T_{0}>\tilde T_{0,\rm c}$, from the black hole shadow size, revealing additional thermodynamic information encoded in black hole images.
-The same conclusion is expected to hold for accretion--disk images, since their angular sizes $\xi_{n}(r_h)$ exhibit the same qualitative behavior as $\xi_{\rm c}(r_h)$.
-To confirm this expectation, we numerically plot $\xi(r_h)$ for $\tilde T_{0}=\tilde T_{0,\rm c}$ (Fig.~\ref{fig:zj}) and for $\tilde T_{0}>\tilde T_{0,\rm c}$ (Fig.~\ref{fig:dwy}), finding full agreement with the above analysis.
+It is evident from Fig.~\ref{fig:gx} that throughout the allowed range of $\tilde T_{0}$ one always has $\tilde r_{h,l}>\tilde r_{h,e}$, so that the previously discussed case~(i) never occurs.
+Cases~(ii) and~(iii) are separated by the intersection of $\tilde r_{h,s}$ and $\tilde r_{h,e}$ shown in the figure.
+We define the temperature at this intersection as the critical reduced temperature $\tilde T_{0,c}$, which gives rise to the following two regimes: \begin{enumerate}[(a)] \item For $\tilde T_{0}\le \tilde T_{0,c}$ one has $\tilde r_{h,s}\le \tilde r_{h,e}<\tilde r_{h,l}$, corresponding to case~(ii), in which the shadow angle $\xi_{\rm c}(r_h)$ decreases monotonically before the phase transition and increases monotonically afterward; \item For $\tilde T_{0}>\tilde T_{0,c}$ one finds $\tilde r_{h,e}<\tilde r_{h,s}<\tilde r_{h,l}$, corresponding to case~(iii), where $\xi_{\rm c}(r_h)$ first decreases and then increases before the phase transition and increases monotonically afterward. \end{enumerate} These results demonstrate that black hole phase transition not only induces a discontinuous jump in the image size, but also, under the isothermal process, allows one to distinguish two distinct temperature regimes, $\tilde T_{0}\le \tilde T_{0,c}$ and $\tilde T_{0}>\tilde T_{0,c}$, from the black hole shadow size, thereby revealing additional thermodynamic information encoded in black hole images.
+Moreover, the same conclusion is expected to hold for accretion-disk images, since their angular sizes $\xi_{n}(r_h)$ exhibit the same qualitative behavior as $\xi_{\rm c}(r_h)$.
+To verify this, we numerically plot $\xi(r_h)$ for $\tilde T_{0}=\tilde T_{0,c}$ (Fig.~\ref{fig:zj}) and for $\tilde T_{0}>\tilde T_{0,c}$ (Fig.~\ref{fig:dwy}), with results fully consistent with our theoretical expectation.